Closing Costs On Home Loans Guidelines On Home Purchase

 Help With Closing Costs On Home Loans

-There are two possible solutions for a home buyer with a FHA mortgage to seek help in covering his home purchase closing costs.
+There are two possible solutions for a home buyer with an FHA mortgage to seek help in covering his home purchase closing costs.

-- FHA permits home sellers to contribute up to 6% toward the buyer’s closing costs.
+- HUD permits home sellers to contribute up to 6% toward the buyer’s closing costs

-- If the seller is not willing to provide a seller’s concession or seller contribution, the FHA mortgage loan borrower can have the mortgage lender pay the closing costs in return of taking a higher interest rate.
+- If the seller is not willing to provide a seller’s concession or seller contribution, the borrower can have the lender pay the closing costs in return of taking a higher interest rate

-- The mortgage loan borrower may pay an extra 0.25% to 0.50% higher rate in lieu of getting a lender credit towards paying for closing costs.
+The borrower may pay an extra 0.25% to 0.50% higher rate in lieu of getting a lender credit towards paying for closing costs.